£30,000 Compensation after Trip and Fall Accident in Car Park

 Tracey has also been left with scarring at the site of her operation and the metal implants had to remain in place.
 In addition, she suffered psychological symptoms as a result of the accident, including signs of obsessive compulsive disorder and depression.

 How We Helped

 Tracey felt the accident was due to the negligence of the car park operator.
 She got in touch with our Personal Injury Solicitors for a free consultation and legal advice.
-Personal Injury Lawyer Gulderen Salih agreed to take on her case on a No Win, No Fee basis.
+Personal Injury Lawyer Gulderen Salih, who deals with Public Liability Claims agreed to take on her case on a No Win, No Fee basis.

 Gulderen arranged for Tracey to be independently assessed by a consultant trauma and orthopaedic surgeon, a consultant orthopaedic and hand surgeon and a consultant psychiatrist.
 These experts compiled medical reports outlining her condition and prognosis.